Fairview Township is considering an application to have a 1-million-square-foot warehouse distribution center in the area.

 The supervisors would have 45 days after the final public hearing to make a decision on the matter, Waller said.

-With headquarters in Irvine, Calif., Goodman Birtcher has been in operation since 1939 and has about 409 properties under management in 17 countries, with an asset value of $21.9 billion across 15.1 million square meters, according to its website.
+With headquarters in Irvine, Calif., Goodman Birtcher has been in operation since 1939 and has about 409 properties under management in 17 countries, with an asset value of $21.

 The property Goodman Birtcher is seeking in Fairview Township is zoned as commercial business, Waller said.
 The zoning ordinance allows for multiple permitted uses there, but also requires that special conditional uses be approved by the township's board of supervisors, he said.